-Base salaries for our named executive officers are initially established through arm's-length negotiations at the time of the named executive officer's hiring, taking into account such named executive officer's qualifications, experience, the scope of his or her responsibilities and competitive market compensation paid by other companies for similar positions within the industry and geography.
-Base salaries are reviewed periodically, typically in connection with our annual performance review process, and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance and experience.
+Base salaries for our named executive officers are initially established through arm's-length negotiations at the time of the named executive officer's hiring, considering such named executive officer's qualifications, experience, the scope of his or her responsibilities and competitive market compensation paid by other companies for similar positions within the industry and geography.
+Base salaries are reviewed periodically, typically in connection with our annual performance review process, and adjusted from time to time to realign salaries with market levels after considering individual responsibilities, performance and experience.
 In making decisions regarding salary increases, we may also draw upon the experience of members of our Board with executives at other companies.
-The 2022 annual base salaries for our named executive officers are set forth in the table below.
+The 2023 annual base salaries for our named executive officers are set forth in the table below.

-Name 2022 Base Salary
+Name 2023 Base Salary

-Marshall Fordyce, M.D.(1) \$555,100
+Marshall Fordyce, M.D.
+(1) \$590,000

-Sean Grant (2) \$424,000
+Sean Grant (2) \$460,000

 Celia Lin, M.D.
-(3) \$442,100
+(3) \$460,000